Latest Updates

 Announcing the 2024 manual spike sorting contest by the Neurtex Brain Research Institute.
 This contest offers a $5000 cash first prize and other prizes for the most accurate spike sorting of a 120 channel set of simulated and actual human intracranial microwire recordings.

 This contest is designed to assess how well the spike sorting techniques normally used in this type of recording detect single neuron activity.
+By using a dataset with some simulated recordings, ground truth is known and spike sorting outputs can be compared to determine accuracy.
 Most techniques employed to date have used some form of manual adjustment or curation of the results.
 At the same time, the accuracy of these adjustments in typical recordings has not been established.

 Prizes in this contest will be based on how accurately spike sorting outputs agree with known simulated spike times as well as the ability to identify real versus simulated recordings.